Human presence in space: Extraterrestrial bodies

 Humanity has reached different types of astronomical bodies, but the longest and most diverse presence (including non-human, e.g. sprouting plants) has been on the Moon, particularly because it is the first and only extraterrestrial body having been directly visited by humans.

-Space probes have been mediating human presence on other astronomical bodies since their first visits to Venus.
+Space probes have been establishing and mediating human presence interplanetarily since their first visits to Venus.
 Mars has seen a continuous presence since 1997, after being first flown by in 1964 and landed on in 1971.
 A group of missions have been present on Mars since 2001, including continuous presence by a series of rovers since 2003.

 Beside having reached some planetary-mass objects (that is planets, dwarf planets or the largest, so-called planetary-mass moons), humans have also reached, landed and in some cases even returned robotic probes from some small Solar System bodies, like asteroids and comets, with a range of space probes.

 The Solar System region near the Sun's corona, inside Mercury's orbit, with its high gravitational potential difference from Earth and the subsequent high delta-v needed to reach it, has only been considerably pierced on highly elliptic orbits by some solar probes like Helios 1 & 2, as well as the more contemporary Parker Solar Probe.
 The latter being the closest to reach the Sun, breaking speed records with its very low solar altitudes at perihelion apsis.

 Future direct human presence beyond Earth's orbit is possibly going to be re-introduced if current plans for crewed research stations to be established on Mars and on the Moon are continued to be developed.